goodviber/s_test/README.md

  The JSON request specifies which values the customer is requesting for 5 possible covers.

- The application uses a static configuration file which contains the list of the covers each insrer is providing.
+ The application uses a static configuration file which contains the list of the covers each insurer is providing.

  This is an example of the insurer configuration JSON file.